 In this article, we will explain how you can enable or disable the Snap Layouts on Windows 11 via Settings or by using the Registry.
+This post will help you if Snap Layouts not working on Windows 11.
 Microsoft never stays behind the technological need of evolving world.
 Multitasking and increase work management raised the need of using multiple Windows simultaneously.

 Snap Layouts facilitate the ease of handling multiple Windows at a time.
 In Windows 11, you can now access four predefined Windows snap layouts by hovering your mouse cursor over the maximize button in an open window.
 On smaller PCs in portrait orientation, you can choose to snap three apps on top of each other, instead of four quadrants.

 Snap Layout and Snap Groups bring next-level Task Switching to Windows 11.
 This feature is smoothly managed by a snap navigator to navigate the tab of your choice.
 It shall also be noted that the Windows have to be resized manually while using the snap option.

 - Snap layouts: Just hover your mouse over a window’s maximize button to see available snap layouts, then click on a zone to snap the window.
 You can also invoke the snap layouts flyout with the WIN + Z keyboard shortcut.

 - Snap groups: Snap together at least 2 app windows on your screen.
 Hover over one of these open apps on the Taskbar to find the snap group and click to quickly switch back.